tberg12/cse291spr21/assignment1/README.md

 This repo contains tutorials covering understanding and implementing sequence-to-sequence (seq2seq) models using [PyTorch](https://github.com/pytorch/pytorch) 1.8, [torchtext](https://github.com/pytorch/text) 0.9 and [spaCy](https://spacy.io/) 3.0,  using Python 3.8.

-**If you find any mistakes or disagree with any of the explanations, please do not hesitate to [submit an issue](https://github.com/bentrevett/pytorch-seq2seq/issues/new).
-I welcome any feedback, positive or negative!**

 ## Getting Started